koenderks/rcityviews/README.md

 ### Other display options

 There are three other arguments to the `cityview()` function that you can use to tailor the image to your liking.
-First, the argument `halftone` allows you to add a dotted dither to the image.
-Its possible options `light` (white dots) and `dark` (black dots) can be used to specify the color of the dots.
-Second, the argument `places` takes an integer and adds that amount of names of towns, villages, suburbs, quarters and neighbourhoods to the image.
-Third, setting `legend = TRUE` adds a distance measurer and a compass to the image.
+First, the argument `halftone` allows you to add a colored dotted dither to the image (e.g., `halftone = "#ffffff"`).
+Second, setting `legend = TRUE` adds a distance measurer and a compass to the image.
+Third, the argument `places` takes an integer and adds that amount of names of towns, villages, suburbs, quarters and neighbourhoods to the image (e.g., `places = 10`).

 ## Create your own in Shiny